Donald Trump Wanted Rioters To Find & Attack Lawmakers In The Capitol, Journalist Says

 The journalist pointed to Trump's reported reluctance to call off rioters when pressed by House Minority Leader Kevin McCarthy, GOP Sen. Tommy Tuberville's claim that the former U.S. leader was aware Vice President Mike Pence was in danger when he publicly attacked him, and the former president's heavy promotion of the rally in the lead-up to the event.

-According to Grim, it’s possible that Trump could have “declared some sort of state of emergency” if House Speaker Nancy Pelosi and Pence were killed or badly injured, which could have stifled the certification of the votes.
-Although the situation might not have been likely, the writer noted that the real estate mogul’s “life philosophy” and approach to his decades in the business world is to live to “fight another day” at all costs.
+According to Grim, it's possible Trump could have "declared some sort of state of emergency" if House Speaker Nancy Pelosi and Pence were killed or badly injured, which could have stifled the certification of the votes.
+Although the situation might not have been likely, the writer noted the real estate mogul's "life philosophy" and approach to his decades in the business world is to live to "fight another day" at all costs.

-In particular, the journalist noted that the businessman has a long history of creating chaos as a “last resort” in the face of “inevitable defeat” to pave the way for another opportunity to change his fortune.
+In particular, the journalist noted the businessman has a long history of creating chaos as a "last resort" in the face of "inevitable defeat" to pave the way for another opportunity to change his fortune.

-According to Grim, Trump was “ready to kill” to prevent his loss.

-As reported by CNN, a Republican briefed on the call between Trump and McCarthy suggested that the real estate mogul was “rooting” for the rioters as they stormed the Capitol.
+As reported by CNN, a Republican briefed on the call between Trump and McCarthy suggested the former president was "rooting" for the rioters as they stormed the Capitol.
 Notably, the GOP leader allegedly begged Trump to call his supporters off for attacking the historic American building.
-In response, the former president reportedly brushed McCarthy off and suggested that they were more “upset” about Democrat Joe Biden’s victory than the lawmaker.
+In response, he reportedly brushed McCarthy off and suggested they were more "upset" about Democrat Joe Biden's victory than the lawmaker.

 As The Inquisitr reported, Trump also allegedly refused to mobilize the National Guard until White House counsel Pat A. Cipollone warned him of possible legal action.
 As Trump refused to take action, it was allegedly Pence who took initiative to deploy the military to the Capitol to take control of the situation.